 Keeping Baby Warm While Sleeping

-Infants aren’t able to regulate their body temperature like adults, so it’s important to anticipate baby’s needs, while keeping him/her safe.
+Infants aren’t able to regulate their body temperature like adults, so it’s important to anticipate baby’s needs in their sleep environment, while keeping him/her safe.

 “To check if baby is too hot or too cold, feel the back of the neck,” Deb says.
 “If the hair is damp, then baby is too warm; if the neck is cool, he/she is too cold.
 Babies’ hands and feet are almost always cool to the touch and not accurate for determining their temperature.”

-It’s extremely important not to let baby become overheated while sleeping, as keeping baby too warm can increase the risk for Sudden Infant Death (SIDS).
+It’s extremely important not to let baby become overheated while sleeping, as keeping baby too warm at night can increase the risk for Sudden Infant Death (SIDS).
 Deb offers this advice for sleeping:

 - Dress.
 Place baby in his/her onesie or undershirt, add a light sleeper, then place him/her in a safe sleep sack.
 Always place baby on his/her BACK to sleep on a safe sleep surface (no bumpers, loose blankets, stuffed animals, etc.).